TosbackCgusBridge-Bot/CGUs-versions/Intellicast/Privacy Policy.md

 C. _Use of Cookies by Third Parties for Analytics_

 We contract with certain third parties that use data collection technologies to track, analyze and report data about the use of the Services and to analyze and optimize the performance of the Services.
-Information about these third parties is available at the following links:
+Information about these third parties is available here.

-*   Adobe: www.adobe.com/privacy.html
-*   Localytics: www.localytics.com/privacy-policy/
-*   comScore and Scorecard Research: www.scorecardresearch.com/About.aspx
-*   Google Analytics: www.google.com/analytics/learn/privacy.html

 3\.
 How We Share or Disclose Your Information

 One of the most valuable assets of our business is you.
+As part of the Services, we will prepare and maintain aggregated information collected from the Services and use it for our business purposes.
+This aggregated information will not contain identifiers that identify you or other individuals.

 Except as described below, we do not rent or sell personal data about you with other people or non-affiliated companies.

 A. _Third-Party Processors_.
 When your personal data is collected on the Services, it may be shared with selected third parties who assist us with our business operations, with the provision of the Services, with our marketing or advertising campaigns, or in delivering you the features and functionality that you have requested ("**Third-Party Processors**").
 These Third-Party Processors include companies that process credit card information, handle shipping for us, and deliver materials to you via e-mail or postal service, for example.
 We also may provide personal data to third-party mapping service providers to provide you with map content for the Services.
 Third-Party Processors are authorized to use the personal data that we provide to them only to carry out the service they are providing for us.
 We require the Third-Party Processors by contract to secure your personal data and maintain it so that it can be accessed when needed for future purposes.
 All such Third-Party Processors are contractually bound by us to keep the personal data confidential.